-- Kvitoya Island is the easternmost part of Kingdom of Norway.
-On the east side of Kvitoya Island is the rarely visited Kraemerpynten.
-Since there are polar bears in the region, it may not be possible to land, but tourists can look for wildlife via zodiacs.
-There are often herds of walrus in the surroundings.
+- Kvitoya Island is the easternmost part of Norway.
+On the east coast is the rarely visited Kraemerpynten.
+Since there are polar bears on the island, land tours are not offered.
+Instead, cruise tourists enjoy wildlife viewing via zodiacs (large inflatable boats used for landings).
+Herds of walrus can also be seen.

 Highlights: Remote outpost, Kraemerpynten, Andreeneset

 Kvitoya Island cruise terminal

 Cruise ships to Kvitoya Island dock (anchor) either at Torellneset or Vibebukta Bay, Nordaustlandet Island.

 Port Kvitoya Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kvitoya Island, Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 The Kvitoya Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Kvitoya Island, Norway.